eclypse-org/eclypse/docs/source/overview/getting-started/topology.rst

       - ``seed``: random seed for reproducibility
       - ``flows``: list of service chains or communication flows

-These classes inherit from a common base (:class:`~eclypse_core.graph.asset_graph.AssetGraph`) and can be extended or composed via utility functions and default builders.
+These classes inherit from a common base (:class:`~eclypse.graph.asset_graph.AssetGraph`) and can be extended or composed via utility functions and default builders.

 .. _define-topology: